riklauder/Bedbug/src/README.md

 # Lakehead Bedbug

-Lakehead Bedbug is currently has all the files on the test public url http://lakeheadbedbug.hopto.org This demonstrates sucessfully OAuth2 Authorization Grant Code.
+Lakehead Bedbug currently has all the files on the test public url http://lakeheadbedbug.hopto.org This demonstrates sucessfully OAuth2 Authorization Grant Code.
 ## Build Process